-May 2016 Concurrent Private Placement
+Private Placement

-Sabby Healthcare Master Fund, Ltd., the selling stockholder, purchased approximately \$5.0 million of securities at the initial public offering price (or 833,332 shares and 416,666 Series A warrants and 416,666 Series B warrants) in a private placement that closed concurrently with our initial public offering.
-The securities that were sold in the concurrent private placement were not registered under the Securities Act.
-We paid the underwriters of our initial public offering as placement agents in the concurrent private placement an aggregate cash fee equal to 7.0% of the gross sales price of the units sold in the concurrent private placement.
-The concurrent private placement was contingent upon, and occurred concurrently with, the closing of our initial public offering.
+Sabby, one of our significant stockholders, purchased approximately \$5.0 million of our units at the initial public offering price (or 833,332 units based on the initial public offering price of \$6.00 per unit) in a private placement that closed concurrently with our initial public offering.
+The units sold in the proposed concurrent private placement were not registered under the Securities Act.
+We paid the underwriters as placement agents in the private placement an aggregate cash fee equal to 7.0% of the gross sales price of the units sold.
+The closing of the private placement was contingent upon, and occurred concurrently with, the closing of our initial public offering.